Wannsee Conference: Background

 Legalized discrimination against Jews in Germany began immediately after the Nazi seizure of power in January 1933.
-Violence and economic pressure were used by the Nazi regime to encourage Jews to voluntarily leave the country.
 The ideology of Nazism brought together elements of antisemitism, racial hygiene, and eugenics and combined them with pan-Germanism and territorial expansionism with the goal of obtaining more Lebensraum (living space) for the Germanic people.
 Nazi Germany attempted to obtain this new territory by invading Poland and the Soviet Union, intending to deport or exterminate the Jews and Slavs living there, who were viewed as being inferior to the Aryan master race.

 Discrimination against Jews, long-standing but extra-legal throughout much of Europe at the time, was codified in Germany immediately after the Nazi seizure of power on 30 January 1933.
 The Law for the Restoration of the Professional Civil Service, passed on 7 April of that year, excluded most Jews from the legal profession and the civil service.
 Similar legislation soon deprived other Jews of the right to practise their professions.
 Violence and economic pressure were used by the regime to force Jews to leave the country.
 Jewish businesses were denied access to markets, forbidden to advertise in newspapers, and deprived of access to government contracts.
 Citizens were harassed and subjected to violent attacks and boycotts of their businesses.

 In September 1935, the Nuremberg Laws were enacted, prohibiting marriages between Jews and people of Germanic extraction, extramarital sexual relations between Jews and Germans, and the employment of German women under the age of 45 as domestic servants in Jewish households.
 The Citizenship Law stated that only those of German or related blood were defined as citizens; thus, Jews and other minority groups were stripped of their German citizenship.
 A supplementary decree issued in November defined as Jewish anyone with three Jewish grandparents, or two grandparents if the Jewish faith was followed.
-By the start of World War II in 1939, around 250,000 of Germany's 437,000 Jews emigrated to the United States, British Mandatory Palestine, Great Britain, and other countries.
+By the start of World War II in Europe in 1939, around 250,000 of Germany's 437,000 Jews had immigrated to the United States, British Mandatory Palestine, Great Britain, and other countries.